Navigating Immigration Court at 26 Federal Plaza: A First-Timer’s Guide

 What Is 26 Federal Plaza?

 Security at 26 Federal Plaza is tight.
 Be prepared to pass through airport-style screening and bring a government-issued photo ID.
+Visitors may be required to have their shoes removed during screening.
 No weapons or sharp objects are allowed, and cell phone usage is often restricted in courtrooms.

 Types of Immigration Hearings